 CRAB CAKE DIRECTIONS

-Combine the eggs, mayo, Dijon mustard, Worcestershire, hot sauce, bay seasoning, salt, and parsley in a large mixing bowl and mix well.
+For the crab cakes with tartar sauce, combine the eggs, mayo, Dijon mustard, Worcestershire, hot sauce, bay seasoning, salt, and parsley in a large mixing bowl and mix well.
 Add the crab meat and panko.

 Using a spatula or mixing spoon, fold the mixture together until just combined.